 Louis George Ollivierre passed away on October 8, 1988, in his hometown of LaPompe on the island of Bequia, at the age of 73.
 My maternal grandfather, my “Papa”, passed away while I was attending University in New Jersey.
-I was in the middle of mid-exams at the term, and I remember regretting that I would not be able to attend his funder.
+I was in the middle of mid-exams at the term, and I remember regretting that I would not be able to participate in his funeral.
 Today would have been his 102nd birthday.
 To pay tribute to my grandfather and her father, my mother and I collaborated on the following article.

 My maternal grandfather Louis George Ollivierre was born in November of 1914, in the Charlotte section of the island of Bequia in the Grenadines.
 When my grandfather was born, his father, Harold, was 33 and his mother, Heley, was 35.
 I guess he got a late state with family just like I did.
 He had one son and four daughters with my grandmother, Mary Celina Victoria McClaren.

 My mother’s younger sister, and my daughter and I share a birth month with my Papa1.
 My grandfather’s first name is also one of my middle names.
 I guess my mother loved her dad.

 My great-grandfather, Harold Ollivierre, owned sheep farms on upper Monkey Hill.
 As a help to the family, my grandfather learned to be an accurate gun range shooter to scare off the roaming dogs when they went after the sheep.

 When a whale was caught and butchered on Petit Nevis, my grandfather was in charge of distributing the share of the kill.
 But he was not too keen on whaling.